Yunwcy/Yunwcy.github.io/README.md

 - **Focus:** AI

 ## 🛠 Research Projects
-- 🔹 **[Research on speech processing, synthesis, recognition, and sentence construction of people with language disabilities: Multimodal Cross-lingual Task-Oriented Dialogue System]**
+- 🔹 **[Digital Support, Unimpeded Communication: The Development, Support and Promotion of AI-assisted Communication Assistive Devices for Speech Impairment: Multimodal Cross-lingual Task-Oriented Dialogue System for Inclusive Communication Support]**
     - This research project primarily focuses on developing a multimodal (text, speech, etc.) dialogue system to assist individuals with speech impairments in communicating more effectively and conveniently.

 ## 🎤 Conferences & Publications